What was ancient Roman society like?

 Slaves were an unfortunate, yet integral, part of Roman society.
 They were acquired through conquests and performed all manner of work, from household chores to manual labor in the mines and fields.

-Although their lives were fraught with hardships, there were avenues for slaves to gain their freedom.
+Although their lives were constantly filled with hardships, there were avenues for slaves to gain their freedom.

 In addition to these main classes, foreigners and freed slaves (Liberti) also played notable roles in Roman society.